traject/traject/README.md

   provide "solr_writer.commit_on_close", "true"

   # The default writer is the Traject::SolrJsonWriter.
 In the default MARC mode,
-  # the default reader is Marc4JReader (using Java Marc4J library) on Jruby,
+  # the default reader in MARC mode is MarcReader (using ruby-marc).
-  # MarcReader (using ruby-marc) otherwise.
-In XML mode, it is the NokogiriReader.
+  # In XML mode, it is the NokogiriReader.
 end
 ~~~